rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 ```

 Meanwhile, the transaction fees are averaging
+ 1000 sats,
- 1000 sats, which corresponds to $142.7 per txn.
+ which corresponds to $142 per transaction.
 Each block has at least 3000 transactions,
  resulting in a block reward of $428-thousand.

-1000 sats ($142.8) is the fee to go
+1000 sats ($142) is the fee to go
- from 2nd layer savings to sovereign individual.
+ from 2nd-layer savings to sovereign individual.
 In other words, this is the fee
  to become a sovereign.
 As a sovereign individual, one is free to hire
  their own team, investing in their own
  infrastructure.
-They either profit, sustain, or go bankrupt
+Sovereigns either profit, sustain, or go bankrupt
  (assets absorbed into other sovereigns).
 Competition amongst sovereign individuals
  is zero sum on the base layer, but positive
  sum in local environments as economies grow
  and new sovereign individuals are created.

-But let's assume the economy grew much larger.
+But let's assume the economy grew much larger
+ by the year 2140.
 Let's assume a $100-million BTCUSD.
 In other words,